 The plane was powered by two Pratt & Whitney PW127M engines.

 Pratt & Whitney is part of United Technologies.

-A flameout can occur when the fuel supply to an engine is interrupted or when there is faulty combustion, but twin-engined aircraft can usually keep flying with one engine.
+A flameout occurs when the fuel supply to the engine is interrupted or when there is faulty combustion, resulting in an engine failure.

 Twin-engined aircraft, however, are usually able to keep flying even when one engine has failed.